 Most people associate the holidays with merriment, family get-togethers and parties, but this year will be different.
 Since the beginning of the pandemic, more than 40 states have reported increases in opioid-related mortality as well as ongoing concerns for those with a mental illness or substance use disorder.
 Even under “normal” circumstances, we may see higher rates of a recurrence of SUD symptoms (aka relapse) due to stress and loneliness, as well as people giving themselves permission to use because “it’s the holidays.”
 The percentage of people who have a recurrence of their SUD illness after a period of remission is similar to rates for other chronic medical illnesses: between 40-60 percent.
 Sadly, drug-related deaths are consistently higher during holiday months.
 And on one recent Christmas Day, 37 percent of fatal crashes involved alcohol and 39 percent did for the New Year’s holiday period.

 Many Americans, including people in recovery and those who are not, will find the holidays more difficult this year.
-Sometimes termed the “holiday blues,” we may feel especially sad and lonely, or even downright depressed due to financial stressors from job losses and furloughs, conflict over recent social issues, and quarantine-related grief.
+Sometimes termed the “holiday blues,” we may feel especially sad and lonely, or even downright depressed due to financial stressors, conflict over recent social issues, and Covid-related grief.
 But fear not – there are some things we can do to help us maintain our recovery.

 - Have a support system, virtual if necessary.
 Social support is crucial since social isolation is a risk factor for relapse.
-While we may have to physically distance, we shouldn’t “socially distance.”
 We all need people to relate to and depend on during our struggles.
 This can be your sponsor, a family member, or a friend, whomever can provide you with open ears and a caring heart.
 This holiday season will be unlike any other, so support will be crucial to getting through it!
 Many believe that the key to recovery from addictions is being connected to others.
-Establish days and times that you regularly communicate with your support system and try using video calls when possible to keep that connection strong.
+Establish days and times that you regularly communicate with your support system.
 You can also find virtual support groups online.